harry-whorlow/devtools/docs/vite-plugin.md

 ### editor

-> [!IMPORTANT] `editor` is only needed for editors that are NOT VS Code, by default this works OOTB with VS Code.
-If you don't have `code` available in your terminal you need to set it up though, if you don't know how to do that you can follow this guide: https://stackoverflow.com/questions/29955500/code-is-not-working-in-on-the-command-line-for-visual-studio-code-on-os-x-ma
+> [!IMPORTANT] `editor` is used as an escape hatch to implement your own go-to-source functionality if your system/editor does not work OOTB.
+We use `launch-editor` under the hood which supports a lot of editors but not all.
+If your editor is not supported you can implement your own version here.
+Here is the list of supported editors: https://github.com/yyx990803/launch-editor?tab=readme-ov-file#supported-editors

 The open in editor configuration which has two fields, `name` and `open`, `name` is the name of your editor, and `open` is a function that opens the editor with the given file and line number.
 You can implement your version for your editor as follows: